MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 Add all values for the desired channel notification

-1    send message when volume change
+* 1    send message when volume change
-2    send message when database update
+* 2    send message when database update
-4    send message when random mode changed
+* 4    send message when random mode changed
-8    send message when single mode changed
+* 8    send message when single mode changed
-16   send message when crossfading changed
+* 16   send message when crossfading changed
-32   send message when consume-mode changed
+* 32   send message when consume-mode changed
-64   send message when repeat-mode changed
+* 64   send message when repeat-mode changed
-128  send message when state changes
+* 128  send message when state changes

-sum = value
+Sum up all you need and use it as the configuration value.

 main:controllable
 ^^^^^^^^^^^^^^^^^

 * Type: boolean
 * Default: true
+* Possible values: true, false

 Bot is only controllable if this is set to true.
 If false it will ignore all text commands.